 Over and above the corporate governance rules this article will focus on, German law provides for the following particularity changing the (allocation of seats of the) supervising body of certain companies.

-German co-determination rules do not apply to the SE.
+German codetermination rules do not apply to the SE.
 When incorporating an SE by way of the "numerus clausus" of incorporation, an agreement on the participation of employees in the SE (the so-called employee participation agreement) has to be negotiated with the special negotiating body, which is established particularly for such negotiation, representing employees from the German company, its subsidiaries and branches that are in EU and EEA member states other than Germany.
-The rules on co-determination are part of the agreement, with the general principle that the level of co-determination of the German company used to incorporate the SE shall be maintained (freeze of co-determination/prior to and after principle) – eg, if no co-determination exists and needed to exist prior to the incorporation of the SE, then no co-determination would need to be agreed upon in the employee participation agreement for the SE, etc.
+The rules on codetermination are part of the agreement, with the general principle that the level of codetermination of the German company used to incorporate the SE shall be maintained (freezing of codetermination prior to and after principle) – eg, if no codetermination exists and needed to exist prior to the incorporation of the SE, then no codetermination would need to be agreed upon in the employee participation agreement for the SE, etc.

 Under the HGB, larger listed capital companies with more than 500 employees are under the duty to issue a non-financial declaration that expands their management report.
 This declaration has to briefly describe the business model of the company.
-Moreover, it has to refer to other aspects of corporate social responsibility, at least to environment-related, employee-related and social matters as well as with respect for human rights and fight against corruption and bribery.
+Moreover, it has to refer to other aspects of corporate social responsibility, at least to environment-related, employee-related and social matters as well as to the respect of human rights and the fight against corruption and bribery.

-Companies with limited liability and employee co-determined supervisory boards have to include in their annual report information on the achievement of their gender diversity targets.
+Companies with limited liability and employee codetermined supervisory boards must include in their annual report information on the achievement of their gender diversity targets.

 The predominant board structure of an AG and an SE follows the two-tier corporate governance system, with a management board (Vorstand) managing and representing the company, and a supervisory board (Aufsichtsrat) supervising the management board, in each case accompanied by the third corporate body, the general meeting (Hauptversammlung).
 The management board manages the company under its own responsibility and at its own discretion.
 It is not subject to any instructions from the supervisory board or the general meeting.